4 Things you should do when you move into a New Home

 There are many things that cause a Boiler to stop working.
 Many of them will require an engineer to come out and repair the fault.
 However, by far the most common issue to stop a boiler working is a drop in boiler pressure.
 This is something that you can rectify yourself.
 (If there has been a suddent drop in temperature outside and the weather is freezing, check out our advice on Freezing Condensate Pipes as well)

 In fact the pressure on your boiler is something that you really should be aware of and check on a regular basis.
-If the pressure is constantly dropping and you are regularly having to re-pressurise your boiler, that indicates that there is an underlying problem, and you should call in a Gas-Safe Engineer to investigate and rectify the problem.
+If the pressure is constantly dropping and you are regularly having to re-pressurise your boiler, that indicates that there is an underlying problem, possibly a leak somewhere in the system, and you should call in a Gas-Safe Engineer to investigate and rectify the problem.

 They also often have some lines, to indicate a normal pressure.
 The needle should be slightly above this normal level, or, on some dials, between 1 & 2.